 - 19.3.1.
 Licensed Funeral directors and funeral service licensees shall attend approved continuing education programs as a prerequisite to license renewal.
-A funeral director licensee and a funeral service licensee shall obtain three four (4) hours every two years of general funeral service education, in which one of these hours must be in ethics, and four two (2) hours every two years of occupational safety or health-related training.
+A funeral director licensee and a funeral service licensee shall obtain four_hours every two years of general funeral service education, in which one of these hours must be in ethics, and two_hours every two years of occupational safety or health-related training.
 It is the responsibility of the licensee to finance his or her costs of continuing education. - 19.3.2.
-Licensees may get one quarter two (2) of required continuing education credits through audio or video media.
+Licensees may get two hours of required continuing education credits through audio or video media.
 However, these programs shall be approved in advance, as established in subsection 19.1. of this rule.
 The Board may require the licensee to demonstrate new knowledge of material learned by examination or other means of testing.

 19.3.3.
-In the event the governor has declared a state of emergency, and if the board of funeral service examiners determines that it is a hardship to obtain in-person hours, it may exempt the inperson, face to face requirement for the compliance period during which the state of emergency was declared.
+In the event the governor has declared a state of emergency, and if the board of funeral service examiners determines that it is a hardship to obtain in-person hours, it may exempt the in-person, face to face requirement for the compliance period during which the state of emergency was declared.